perxpective/Cybersecurity-Therapy/README.md

 # Cybersecurity Therapy

 > Course Notes for the Diploma in Infocomm Security Management at Singapore Polytechnic.

 Welcome to Cybersecurity Therapy, your place of comfort after another typical day of BS from DISM!
-You can cry, weep and mug in my little safe repository where I sacrifice my blood, sweat, tears (and sleep :D) to create notes that are so damn useful for my own survival in DISM (and to get a decent GPA).
+You can cry, weep and mug in my little safe repository where I sacrifice my blood, sweat, tears (and sleep :D) to create notes that are highly useful for my (and your) own survival in DISM (and to get a decent GPA)

 ## Q: What modules are featured here?
 ### ST0503 Back-End Web Development (BED)